QUintessential Texas RoadTrip

 Recommended clothing: Cowboy gear recommended, or riding clothes with a hat .

-MORNING: Breakin your new cowboy boots and hat: start the day with a horseback ride.
+MORNING: Breaking your new cowboy boots and hat: start the day with a horseback ride.

-LATE MORNING: Back on the road to discover the Hill Country countryside.
+LATE MORNING: Back on the road to discover the scenic Hill Country landscapes.

 STOP ONE/ LATE LUNCH: Stop in a riverside town for a Tex-Mex meal.
 Take time for a short stroll to stretch your legs after lunch or have a cup of coffee.